andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

-Here’s a quick run through on background for ANN’s — but remember, this isn’t an article on ANN’s, so we are going to be glossing over some of this :) Feel free to explore this further too.
+Here’s a quick run through on background for ANN’s — but remember, this isn’t an article on ANN’s, so we are going to be glossing over some of this.

-We’re going to be implementing a feed-forward neural network, with back-propagation training.
+We’re going to be implementing a feed-forward neural network with back-propagation training.
 These networks are layers of “nodes”, each connected to the each of the nodes of the previous layer.
 Input goes to the first layer, which feeds information to the next year, which feeds